ART 013: 2-D DESIGN, 3 credit hrs.

 ART 075: THEMES IN ART HISTORY, 4 credit hrs.

 Core, artistic literacy AOI or historical foundations AOI

 Using a thematic approach, this course introduces students to the discipline of art history.
 The theme will change, according to semester, but students may expect to be introduced to a range of western and non-western art as a means to explore how visual images provide a way to understand both our past and present world.
 No pre-requisites.

-Introduction to the basic principles and concepts of sculpture through a variety of materials and processes including life modeling, steel fabrication, and woodworking.
+Introduction to the basic principles and concepts of sculpture through building with a variety of materials, processes, and tools.

 ART 080: SCULPTURE II, 3 credit hrs.